numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

    * - In MATLAB, the basic type is a multidimensional array.
 By default, MATLAB creates two-dimensional arrays of double precision floating point numbers.
-       Operations on the 2D instances of these arrays are designed to act like matrix operations in linear algebra.
-Most expressions take such arrays and return arrays.
+       Operations on the 2D instances of these arrays are modeled on matrix operations in linear algebra.
      - In NumPy, the basic type is a multidimensional ``array``.
 By default, NumPy creates 0D or 1D arrays for inputs of numbers or lists, respectively.
 Operations on these arrays in all dimensionalities